moodle-tui/moot/README.md

    <token_base64> part.
 The output will look like this:
    `<first_part>:::<second_part>`, with the `<second_part>` being the token you actually need.

+Token have to be specified in config file.
+See [Configuration](https://github.com/moodle-tui/moot#configuration)

 ### Interface
-To use the app put token in `.token` file in executable directory, and run the executable.
+To use the app simply run the executable.
 You will be presented with [lf](https://github.com/gokcehan/lf) like interface, where the middle column is the current column you are navigating in.